-answer might lie with InRule cofounders Rik Chomko and Loren Goodman.
-The two
+Interview with InRule Cofounder Rik Chomko and Loren Goodman.

 Rik Chomko:Hello, Roland.